 In my native country of Sweden, people live by the old Scandinavian saying “There’s no such thing as bad weather, only bad clothes,” and dressing for the weather is akin to a national sport.
 This is especially true when it comes to children, who are expected and encouraged to play outside regardless of the weather.
 Although Sweden is spared from tornadoes, hurricanes and extreme heat, winters can be brutally long and the rainfall epic.
 Rather than waiting for the weather to improve (which could potentially lead to long-term hibernation), harsh or unfavorable conditions usually mean business as usual in Sweden.
 And yes, kids still play outside – spring, summer, fall, winter.

-But I don’t live in Sweden anymore.
-I live in the American Midwest, where my habit of taking my daughters outside every day, rain or shine, sometimes causes people to question my sanity.
+But when I lived in the American Midwest, my habit of taking my daughters outside every day, rain or shine, sometimes caused people to question my sanity.

 One day, when my first daughter was a baby, we were out for a walk on a beautiful, but cold, winter day when a white SUV pulled up next to us and a woman popped out her head.
 “Would you like a ride?
 It’s really cold out there,” she said with concern in her voice.
 I thanked her for the offer but politely declined, explaining that we were both well bundled up and enjoyed the fresh air.
 She nodded, but I could tell that the idea that I would voluntarily walk with my daughter in 15-degree weather (-9 C) was beyond her.
 And that’s not the only time I’ve been offered a ride from passers-by taking pity on me with the assumption that I simply didn’t have access to a car.